-When Splunk is operated as a service offering, you might be asked to establish service-level objectives (SLOs), service-level agreements (SLAs), case priority levels, or incident response times to help track and manage service availability.
+When you operate Splunk software as a service offering, you might be asked to establish service-level objectives (SLOs), service-level agreements (SLAs), case priority levels, or incident response times to help track and manage service availability.

 Service-level definitions provide all teams and organizations assurance that Splunk operations and response models meet their needs without impacting other areas.